 A survey of the chemistry within biological systems, including the structure and function of biomolecules, molecular components of cells, enzymes, and cellular metabolism.
 Lecture three hours, laboratory three hours each week.
 Prerequisites: successful completion of ENG 105 with a grade of C or higher and CHEM 222.
-Offered fall of even-numbered years.
+Offered each fall.